Set frequency capping for a line item

 How frequency capping works

-Frequency capping works through the use of identifiers, such as a cookie (first-party cookies as well through third-party cookies under the DoubleClick domain), PPID, IDFA, AdID, etc. DFP will set an identifier on your site, then use it to determine how your site visitors interact with the ads you display and where the ads were located.
+Frequency capping works through the use of identifiers, such as a cookie (first-party cookies as well through third-party cookies under the DoubleClick domain), PPID, IDFA, AdID, etc. Ad Manager will set an identifier on your site, then use it to determine how your site visitors interact with the ads you display and where the ads were located.

 Frequency capping eligibility